a_sync.primitives package

 _get(heapify=<built-in function heapify>, heappop=<built-in function heappop>)[source]

-Resort the heap to consider any changes in priorities and pop the smallest value
+Resorts the priority queue to consider any changes in priorities and retrieves the task with the highest updated priority.

 _get_key(*args, **kwargs)[source]